Charlie Blackmon Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks' 4.65 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.64).

-- Diamondbacks pitchers combine to surrender 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.